alinex/node-book/doc/snippets/promise.md

 # Promises

+Promises are a way out of the callback hell.
+They are standardized after [Promise A+](https://promisesaplus.com/) and are a part of ES6.
+Here are some special cases.

 ## Synchronous functions

 A list of functions (maybe mixed with promise based and synchronous) can be processed one after